jeromecoupe/webstoemp/_posts/2016-04-06-next-challenge-old-freelancer.md

 I regularly work with a few friends: a back-end sysadmin and a couple of full-stack developers with a JS / Laravel focus (You should [hire them](http://tcheu.be), they're great).
 We could join forces and create a company of our own.
 My roles would be half design / front-end / CMS, half strategy and sales.

 That's unlikely to be less stressful than the freelancer life but I will be diversifying and learning new skills.
-Obviously, I would stop woking on my own and would have the perspective of gradually transitioning out of dev in a few years if I feel like it.
+Obviously, I would stop working on my own and would have the perspective of gradually transitioning out of dev in a few years if I feel like it.

 There, that old head of mine feels a bit tidier now.
 Let’s work on finding the next challenge before I turn 43!